 Try Seeking Alpha Premium — 7-Day Free Trial

-This is the fundamental difference that should drive your decision.
+This is the fundamental difference that should drive your decision — and the reason the matching price is so misleading.
 Motley Fool Epic is an answer service.
 Seeking Alpha Premium is a question-answering toolkit.
 Motley Fool Epic tells you “buy this stock, here’s why, here’s how it fits your portfolio.”
 Seeking Alpha Premium says “here’s what 18,000 analysts think, here are the quant scores, here’s the data — now you decide.”

 For most investors, answers are more valuable than tools.
 Not because the tools are bad, but because the gap between having good research and making good decisions is enormous.
 Motley Fool Epic bridges that gap with specific picks.
 Seeking Alpha Premium leaves it to you.